-The Basics of a BC Bankruptcy
+The Basics of a Bankruptcy in BC

 Bankruptcy in Canada is designed to help individuals who have no reasonable chance of paying off unsecured debts such as credit cards and installment loans.
 The Bankruptcy and Insolvency Act of 1985, which is periodically revised and updated, governs bankruptcy in British Columbia and the rest of the country.
 According to this law, a person who owes at least $1,000 to his or her creditors is eligible to file for bankruptcy.
-BC residents who end up filing for bankruptcy, however, usually owe a lot more (Average liabilities of a resident filing for bankruptcy is $116,119 in BC).
+BC residents who end up filing for bankruptcy, however, usually owe a lot more (The average liabilities of a resident filing for bankruptcy is $116,119 in BC).

-You file for a bankruptcy in British Columbia through a licensed bankruptcy trustee, who administers your personal property through a trust in order to settle debts with creditors.
+You file for bankruptcy in British Columbia through a licensed bankruptcy trustee, who administers your personal property through a trust to settle debts with creditors.
 Essentially, the trustee’s job is to make sure that your creditors get as much of what you owe them as possible.
 This means that while a bankruptcy erases your debts, you will often have to surrender at least some property in the process.
 Proceeds from the sale of your property are distributed to your creditors, and sometimes even the property itself is handed over.
-However, when you file for a bankruptcy in BC, there are property exemptions that allow you to keep at least some of what you owe.
+However, when you file for bankruptcy in BC, there are property exemptions that allow you to keep at least some of what you owe.
 The bankruptcy process typically lasts no more than nine months.
 If you abide by the bankruptcy agreement during that period, your trustee will recommend a discharge that erases your unsecured debts.